Carlos151294/dashboard-frontend/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Project will open the login page.
-In order to login, you have to fill in the form and you'll have to pick one email from the data.js file contained in the dashboard_api project: <a href="https://github.com/Carlos151294/dashboard-api" target="_blank">api</a> under the directory /dashboard_api/db.
+In order to login, you have to fill in the form and you'll have to pick one email from the data.js file contained in the <a href="https://github.com/Carlos151294/dashboard-api" target="_blank">dashboard_api project</a> under the directory /dashboard_api/db.

 ### `yarn test`